race46/the-hidden-part-of-the-iceberg/README.md

 There are environment files under main folder named `.env` and `.env.test`. `.env` file is used for development and deployment for now.
 It must be overwritten during development.

-There are no much configurations needed.
+There are no too much configurations needed.
 Inside the env files, only running port and database url can be configured.
 There is a url of free tier of mongo atlas inside both env files.

+In the project, there are agencies and agents.
+An agent have to have an agency.
+That is why an agency needs to be created in order to create an agent.
+An agent can create a property.
+There is no authentication, so that the creator need to be given in body.

+For an agreement creation, a selling agent, a listing agent and a property is needed beforehand.

+After creating an agreement, the status can be changed -> earnest-money -> title-deed -> completed

+Here is the rest apis to use.

 ## Rest Api Endpoints